DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book

 Now for the dishonourable mentions.

 There are 8 Caribbean islands where homosexuality is still illegal.
-Whether these laws are enforced or not is neither here nor there – ultimately, they send a terrible message to LGBTQ locals and travellers alike, and they paint a hideous picture of intolerance towards our community that has no place in the 21st century!
+Whether these laws are enforced or not is neither here nor there – ultimately, they send a terrible message to LGBTQ locals and travelers alike, and they paint a hideous picture of intolerance towards our community that has no place in the 21st century!

 Barbados is by far the worst offender, where LGBTQ folks can wind up with a life sentence just for living their lives, although note that things are quickly evolving under Mia Mottley's progressive Democratic Labour Party.
 In Antigua and Barbuda, you can be jailed for up to 15 years, while 10 years in the hole is a very real possibility for queer people in Dominica, Grenada, Jamaica, Nevis, Saint Kitts, Saint Lucia, and Saint Vincent and the Grenadines.
 The Dominican Republic is another one to be careful of – being gay may be legal, but the lack of any anti-discrimination laws makes it totally legal for hotels to reject a gay couple and get away with it!

 For more inspiration: